NilesBlack/dyerinkbeta/README.md

 ## Not slated for this release:

-* Full shopping cart/checkout (requires the final, secure server)
+* Full shopping cart/checkout (requires the final, secure server, since we'll be tying everything to its security certificate)
 * Finalized UI (client or admin)
-* Publish to DyerInk.com
+* Publishing to DyerInk.com (it will only be available on a meteor subdomain)